the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 1) Create a new repo on GitHub called "my-first-binder".
    * Don't forget to initialise with a README!
 2) Create a file called `hello.py` via the web interface with `print("Hello from Binder!")` on the first line and commit to master
-   * Bad practice :see_no_evil: but we're not collaborating right now!

 ## 2. Launch your first repo!